 The National Alliance to End Sexual Violence educates the policy community about federal laws, legislation and appropriations impacting the fight to end sexual violence.
 Its team of experts and advocates, donating time away from their state and local groups, publish written analysis, track legislation, provide media interviews, and advise members of Congress and the executive branch.

-NCDSV's website includes links to service providers, professional organizations and advocacy groups as well as publications on many topics, including in-depth section on the military's response to domestic and sexual violence.
-The training and events calendar is a valuable resource, as is its list of hotlines, current news, internship and job board and calls for proposals related to workshops, conferences, award nominations, funding and scholarships.
+NCDSV's website includes links to service providers, professional organizations and advocacy groups as well as publications on many topics, including in-depth sections on the military's response to domestic and sexual violence.
+The training and events calendar is a valuable resource, as is its list of hotlines, internship and job board and calls for proposals related to workshops, conferences, award nominations, funding and scholarships.